Review Editorially reviewed

 What is 1Password?

-1Password is a cloud-based password manager and secrets platform built by AgileBits, a company founded in Toronto in 2005.
-At its core it stores logins, passkeys, credit cards, secure notes, identities, and one-time 2FA codes inside encrypted vaults, then autofills them across macOS, Windows, Linux, iOS, Android, and every major browser through the 1Password extension.
+1Password is a password manager and secrets platform made by AgileBits, a company founded in 2005 and headquartered in Toronto.
+At its core it stores logins, credit cards, secure notes, software licenses and identity documents in end-to-end encrypted vaults that sync across Mac, Windows, Linux, iOS, Android and every major browser.

 How 1Password works